froggyos/froggyos.github.io/versions/1.14/README.md

 Time_OSRuntime:N - OS uptime in milliseconds
 Time_ProgramRuntime:N - program uptime in milliseconds
 Undefined:U - undefined -->
+## Identifier References
+To pass a reference to a variable, prefix the name with the `%` symbol.
+This is useful for getting variable names from users, like in the `ask` or `prompt` keywords.
 ## Calculation
 To perform mathematical operations, you must surround the expression with `{}`.
 You cannot perform string comparison using calculations, use the `>eq` method instead.
 You may use variables inside of calculations, but you cannot use methods.
 ```